siwar003/Levcell-Caged-cAMP/Protocol.md

 ### 3b.
 Trigger-to-Quench Jitter
 Fire the full trigger→delay→quench sequence 50–100 times against a high-speed camera timestamp.
 Report the mean ± SD of realized delay vs. programmed delay.

 ### 3c.
-Determining How Accurately the LevCell Can Reproduce a Known Biochemical Reaction
+Determining How Accurately the Levcell Can Reproduce a Known Biochemical Reaction
 This directly benchmarks whether your denaturant quench (Section 5.6) actually stops phosphorylation on contact.

 #### 3c(i).
 Enzyme Linearity Assay and Steady-State Kinetics